 5) Your own feelings

-If the house your parents is living in now is where you grew up, you probably have your own attachment to it.
+If the house your parents are living in now is where you grew up, you probably have your own attachment to it.
 Saying goodbye to a place you once called home can be difficult, even if you haven’t lived there in a long time.

 Watching your mom and dad move on to the next stage in life may also get you thinking about your future.
 We’re all getting older, and most of us experience at least a little bit of anxiety about it from time to time.

-The important thing to remember is, there’s no wrong way to feel.
+The important thing to remember is there’s no wrong way to feel.
 While you’re helping out your loved ones, don’t forget to take a moment for yourself—whether that means honouring childhood memories, starting to think about your future, or simply finding a way to decompress.

 Helping your parents through the downsizing process?
 I’d love to take a few minutes to talk.
 If you have questions—or you’re ready to take the first step—I’m here.
 Give me a call at 416-550-7555 or reach out at Lisa@LisaSinopoli.com